A healthy upside potential exists for Lordstown Motors Corp. (RIDE) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of Lordstown Motors Corp.
-(NASDAQ:RIDE) dipped -23.29% to close Monday’s market session at $0.40, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.251 and $0.4702 throughout the trading session with the volume trading being 45602654 shares, which represented a significant variation when compared to the three months average volume of 4.37 million shares.
-The firm’s stock price fluctuated -16.19% within the last five trades and -37.03% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -76.40% in the last 6 months and -67.38% was subtracted to its value over the previous 3 months.
-RIDE stock is trading at a margin of -26.89%, -47.09% and -72.82% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NASDAQ:RIDE) dipped -7.82% to close Friday’s market session at $0.34, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.3338 and $0.3721 throughout the trading session with the volume trading being 7094883 shares, which represented a significant variation when compared to the three months average volume of 5.32 million shares.
+The firm’s stock price fluctuated -35.74% within the last five trades and -42.49% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -81.33% in the last 6 months and -77.14% was subtracted to its value over the previous 3 months.
+RIDE stock is trading at a margin of -33.46%, -51.29% and -76.72% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Do You Know The Best Place To Find Gains In Volatile Markets?